LilianBoulard/prompt-forge/README.md

 With this setup in place, it is not possible to get the prompt `heels, vest, jeans, dress`.

-Also, note that their position within the configuration file has no impact.
+Also, note that the groups' position within the configuration file is unimportant.

 #### Weighting